-Considering the current threat from the global Coronavirus outbreak it sounds like using a hand sanitizer would be like a good idea, but in fact, several studies including CDC confirm that NOT only store-bought HAND SANITIZERS are NOT effective, but they can actually cause more harm than good.
+Considering the current threat from pandemic variants all of us have to deal with on a daily basis, it sounds like using a hand sanitizer would be like a good idea in addition to wearing a mask in public places, but in fact, several studies including CDC confirm that NOT only store-bought HAND SANITIZERS are NOT effective, but they can actually cause more harm than good.
 (1)

 So please don't fall prey to mass media manipulation's or opportunistic retailers' greed who want to convince you that commercial antibacterial soaps and sanitizers are working against the Coronavirus pandemic threat, which now they want to sell you for ridiculously gouged prices that have gone as high as $350/liter!! on Amazon and others places.
 Get your news from reliable sources, use your judgment, and stay calm, above all.
 Read on to find out some science-based facts that you MUST know...